scribd/scribd.github.io/_posts/2021-07-08-identifying-document-types-at-scribd.md

 <cetner>
   <figure>
       <img width="996" alt="Map of the document corpus, built from user-interaction embeddings" src="https://user-images.githubusercontent.com/9146894/124963194-8534b800-dfed-11eb-81e1-c68cf6e4498c.png">
-      <figcaption> Figure 2: Map of the document corpus built from user-interaction embeddings </figcaption>
+      <figcaption> Figure 1: Map of the document corpus built from user-interaction embeddings.
+More on this method in a future post. </figcaption>
   </figure>
 </cetner>